 - Having a good relationship with your tenants, or allowing your real estate agent to build a positive relationship with them, will go a long way to helping the sale.
 Happy tenants will be more open to de-cluttering and preparing their apartment.
 A fast sale is to your tenants’ benefit too.

 Ideally, your tenant will leave their apartment during a showing, but again, this isn’t something that you can require.
-We’ve showed properties where hungover tenants stayed in bed during the entire showing!
+We’ve shown properties where hungover tenants stayed in bed during the entire showing!
 A simple request from your tenant might resolve this obstacle.

 Other Selling Considerations for Landlords

 - If you’re thinking of selling an investment house or multi-unit dwelling soon, don’t sign new leases.
-You’ll get a higher price for your house if you are targeting both investors and end users who want to live in one of the apartments themselves.
+You’ll get a higher price for your house if you are targeting both investors and end-users who want to live in one of the apartments themselves.
 Having a vacant apartment is an attractive feature for many Buyers.

 - If you’re NOT thinking of selling soon, increase your rents every year.
-The amount of rent your tenant pays will directly impact the sale price of your house.
-Because the lease transfers with the property, a tenant who is paying below market rent will mean the new owner will take in less income than they would with a comparable property, and that will make your house less valuable (read: lower price).
-Always charge market rent to a new tenant, and always increase rents annually by the amount allowed by law.
+The amount of rent your Tenant pays will directly impact the sale price of your house.
+Because the lease transfers with the property, a Tenant who is paying below-market rent will mean the new owner will take in less income than they would with a comparable property, and that will make your house less valuable (read: lower price).
+Always charge market rent to a new Tenant, and always increase rents annually by the amount allowed by law.